 Its frame is made of composite and comes with a fiberglass limb.
 It only has a draw weight of 29 pounds, which is good for those who need more practice.
 Next, the bolt velocity and power stroke aren’t mentioned but, this really isn’t important for this beginner crossbow.
 This is purely meant to teach you the basics of using a crossbow in a safe and easy manner.

-What we liked: We really enjoyed the compact size and the ease of use of this model.
+What stands out?
+We really enjoyed the compact size and the ease of use of this model.
 What’s really great about this crossbow is that it is overly simple and really does a great job of teaching the basics.

-What could be better: The cocking mechanism was not installed correctly when we received it right out of the box.
+What cons did we manage to find?
+The cocking mechanism was not installed correctly when we received it right out of the box.

 For seasoned and experienced hunters looking for some serious ruggedness and heavy-duty firing action, we recommend checking this tactical crossbow.
 For one that has excellent power, look no further than the SA Sports Outdoor Gear Empire Hellhound 370 Crossbow.